 YouTube Stories are short videos that certain creators can post on YouTube, with the purpose of connecting more casually to their fans and viewers.
-Stories are only available on mobile devices, and currently only creators with over 10,000 subscribers can post Stories.
+Stories can be up to 15 seconds long, are only available on mobile devices, and are currently only available to creators with over 10,000 subscribers.

 Viewers can watch Stories on the mobile YouTube app from either the top of their Subscriptions feed, from the channel's Stories tab, from their homepage, or on some watch pages.
 Stories last 7 days after creation, after which they will expire.
 Your viewers can engage with Stories by commenting on them and liking them, just like regular YouTube videos.

 Perhaps the most important thing about Stories: channels that publish Stories actively and consistently grow their weekly new subscriber count 8.5% faster on average than channels that do not have use Stories!
 This is a very insightful stat that YouTube just announced this week, and it helps speak to the effectiveness of Stories in building a long-term audience on YouTube.
 It's also worth knowing that a relatively small amount of YouTube creators are using Stories on a regular basis, so now is the perfect time to start using them to set yourself apart from the rest of the YouTube crowd.

 To create a Story, you can follow these instructions: